Chomenor/ioef-cmod/new-filesystem-design.md

 This is an overview of some of the main design changes in this project compared to the original filesystem.

 **original filesystem:** Primarily based in a single source file, files.c.
 **new filesystem:** Divided into multiple source files under the filesystem and filesystem/fscore directories.
 The core component handles basic file indexing and access and can be compiled separately from the game.
-The main component serves as an interface between the core and the game.
+The main component implements the functions used by the game on top of the filesystem core.
 **reason for change:** The modular design and separate source files make the code easier to work with as new features and capabilities are added.
-Allowing the filesystem core to be compiled separately makes it useful for standalone utilities and tests.
+Allowing the filesystem core to be compiled separately helps make it more stable and allows it to be used for standalone utilities and tests.

 **original filesystem:** Files inside and outside pk3s are handled separately, and most code that iterates over files has separate cases for both types of files.
 **new filesystem:** All files are abstracted behind the fsc_file_t type, so for most purposes they can be treated the same regardless of how they are located.